minimallinux/restapi/README.md

 ## Quick Start

-Import the myblog.sql file, change the params in the config/Database.php file to your own
+Import the data.sql file, change the params in the config/Database.php file to your own

-OR create a new bigger json file for more complex tests using something like https://www.mockaroo.com/ then convert to a sql file using https://sqlizer.io/ and extend it as required.
+OR create a new bigger json file for more complex tests using something like https://www.mockaroo.com/ then convert to a data.sql file using https://sqlizer.io/ and extend the api with extra code as required to suit. useful quick start project..

 ## App Info